Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Visual-Inertial Kinematics and Pose Estimation

 \subsubsection{Bundle Adjustment Optimization}

-Our optimization process closely follows the design of~\cite{Eckenhoff2019IJRR,zhang2019v}.
-Specifically, as illustrated in Fig.~\ref{fig:factorgraph}, the sliding-window BA in our estimation algorithm seeks to iteratively minimize a cost function corresponding to a combination of sensor measurement constraints, motion kinematic constraints, and marginalized constraints.
+Our optimization process follows the design of~\cite{zhang2021pose}.
+Specifically, the sliding-window bundle adjustment in our estimation algorithm seeks to iteratively minimize a cost function corresponding to a combination of sensor measurement constraints, kinematics constraints, and marginalized constraints.

-In what follows, we describe each of the cost terms.
-Firstly, the marginalized term $\mathcal{C}_{P}$ is critical to consistently keep the algorithm computational complexity bounded, by probabilistically removing the old states in the sliding window.
-For a constraint $\mathcal{C}(\mathbf{x}_r, \mathbf{x}_m)$ involved with the old states needed to be marginalized $\mathbf{x}_m$ and the remaining states $\mathbf{x}_r$, we compute the Hessian and gradient matrices with respect to $ ^\top$, which are denoted as: